dotland/the-little-mongodb-book/en/mongodb.markdown

 Although this is important to understand, don't worry if things aren't yet clear.
 It won't take more than a couple of inserts to see what this truly means.
 Ultimately, the point is that a collection isn't strict about what goes in it (it's schema-less).
 Fields are tracked with each individual document.
 The benefits and drawbacks of this will be explored in a future chapter.

 Let's get hands-on.
 If you don't have it running already, go ahead and start the `mongod` server as well as a mongo shell.
 The shell runs JavaScript.
 There are some global commands you can execute, like `help` or `exit`.
 Commands that you execute against the current database are executed against the `db` object, such as `db.help()` or `db.stats()`.
-Commands that you execute against a specific collection, which is what we'll be doing a lot of, are executed against the `db.COLLECTION_NAME` object, such as `db.unicorns.help()` or `db.unicorns.count()`.
+Commands that you execute against a specific collection, which is what we'll be doing a lot of, are executed against the `db.COLLECTION_NAME` object, such as `db.unicorns.getIndices()` or `db.unicorns.countDocuments()`.

 Go ahead and enter `db.help()`, you'll get a list of commands that you can execute against the `db` object.